jcalz23/logo_detection_w281/README.md

 ## State of the Art Comparison
-As mentioned in the Data section, our models are developed on a subset of classes in the Logos32+ dataset (due to compute constraints) and also do not include a background class.
-Though not an apples-to-apples comparison due to dataset differences, Figures 7 and 8 place our models in the context of the literature that inspired them.
+As discussed in the Dataset section, our models are developed on a subset of classes from the Logos32+ dataset (due to compute constraints) and also do not include a background class.
+Though not an apples-to-apples comparison due to the dataset differences, the below Figures 7 and 8 show our models in comparision with the models in the literature that inspired them.

 <p align = "center">
 <img src = "./images/sota_bow_sift_comparison.png" >